Abies cephalonica

 Abies cephalonica, commonly known as Greek fir or Cephalonian fir, is a fir native to the mountains of Greece, primarily in the Peloponnesos and the island of Kefallonia, intergrading with the closely related Bulgarian fir further north in the Pindus mountains of northern Greece.
 It is a medium-size evergreen coniferous tree growing to 25–35 m – rarely 40 m – tall and with a trunk diameter of up to 1 m.
-It occurs at altitudes of 900–1700 m, on mountains with a rainfall of over 1000 mm.
+It occurs at elevations of 900–1700 m, on mountains with a rainfall of over 1000 mm.

 The leaves are needle-like, flattened, 1.5–3.0 cm long and 2 mm wide by 0.5 mm thick, glossy dark green above, and with two blue-white bands of stomata below.
 The tip of the leaf is pointed, usually fairly sharply but sometimes with a blunt tip, particularly on slow-growing shoots on older trees.
 The cones are 10–20 cm long and 4 cm broad, with about 150–200 scales, each scale with an exserted bract and two winged seeds; they disintegrate when mature to release the seeds.

 It is also closely related to Nordmann fir to the east in northern Turkey.

-Uses
+Ecology

+Greek fir is near-endemic to the Pindus Mountains mixed forests ecoregion, where, along with black pine (Pinus nigra subsp. nigra) and Balkan fir (Abies × borisii-regis), it is a dominant tree in conifer forests from 1,200 to 2,500 meters elevation, and is less common in broadleaf mixed oak forests at lower elevations.

+In recent years, stress from prolonged drought and higher temperatures have made trees vulnerable to predation by wood-boring beetles of subfamily Scolytinae, which disrupt the trees' ability to transport water and nutrients from roots to branches and can kill trees.
+Greek fir die-offs have been reported in the Peloponnesos, Ionian Islands, and the mountains of the Greek mainland.

+Cultivation and uses

 Greek fir was important in the past for wood for general construction, but it is too rare to be of significant value now.
 It is also grown as an ornamental tree in parks and large gardens, though in areas that often get late frosts it is prone to frost damage, as it is one of the first conifers to open fresh growth in spring.